Noskig/BotheringBugs/README.md

 * Ament library version: 999

 ## Setup
-To run this project, you need to PostgreSql installed Then just run the project.
+To run this project, you need to PostgreSql installed.

+Then just run the project.

 ---work in progress--